 Sweet Onion & Vinegar Coleslaw with Homemade Dressing

-My mom’s Sweet Onion & Vinegar Coleslaw Dressing is fresh, bright, and tangy.
+My mom’s Sweet Onion & Vinegar Coleslaw is fresh, bright, and tangy.
 No mayo here!
 A sprinkling of celery seeds adds unique flavor and texture.
-This easy coleslaw dressing recipe is a staple in our house!
+This easy coleslaw features a homemade dressing recipe that is a staple in our house!

 My Favorite Homemade Coleslaw

 A cold drink in hand, with Blake at the grill and kids playing in the yard…it’s my happy, happy summer place.